The Swedish System

 Radioactive waste that has to be disposed of safely is also produced in hospitals and industry.
 This waste is low or intermediate level.

 Transport by sea

 Waste from nuclear power stations is transported by SKB’s specially built vessel M/S Sigrid.

 Central Interim Storage Facility for Spent Nuclear Fuel (Clab)

-Today all of the spent nuclear fuel produced by Swedish nuclear power stations so far, just over 5,000 tonnes, is in interim storage in Clab outside Oskarshamn.
+Today all of the spent nuclear fuel produced by Swedish nuclear power stations so far is in interim storage in Clab outside Oskarshamn.
 It is placed in storage pools located in rock vaults 25–30 metres underground and is under constant surveillance and control.
 Clab has been operating since 1985.

 Clab is not a final repository but after interim storage the waste will be moved to the Spent Fuel Repository that SKB plans to construct at Forsmark.